Learn the second most spoken language in the world – Learn Hindi

 Day 07 – Excursion: Bharatpur (around 174 kms)

-n the morning we will drive to Bharatpur.
+In the morning we will drive to Bharatpur.
 Bharatpur is known for its Bharatpur Bird Sanctuary, one of the finest bird sanctuaries in the world.
 The marshes here are home to over 360 species of birds including the Siberian cranes.
 Bharatpur is popular for its bird sanctuary - The Keoladeo Ghana National Park-finest in Asia.
 Every year the Siberian cranes came here to spend the winter in the warmer climate of Bharatpur.
 This sanctuary has more than 400 species of water birds and is also the best spot to watch the exotic migratory birds from Afghanistan, Central Asia, Tibet as well as Siberian cranes from the Arctic.
-In the evening we return back to hotel in Jaipur.
+In the evening we return back to the hotel in Jaipur.
 More details about Bharatpur Bird century is available at: http://www.indovacations.net/visitrajasthan/bharatpurbirdsanctuary.htm

 Day 08 – Zoo visit in Jaipur ! / Excursion to an ethnic village Resort